-Table 8-6 summarizes the estimated dose to

-the MEOSI from the inhalation, immersion, and ingestion pathways, the percentage of the 100-mrem annual allowable dose limit posed by the estimated MEOSI dose, by pathway, and the potential cumulative dose to the surrounding population via the inhalation pathway from the BNL site, for the years 2017 through 2021.
-The total dose to the MEOSI from the air and ingestion pathways was estimated to be 3.61 mrem (36.1 $\mu$ Sv).
+Table 8-6 summarizes the estimated dose to the MEOSI from the inhalation, immersion, and ingestion pathways, the percentage of the 100mrem annual allowable dose limit posed by the estimated MEOSI dose, by pathway, and the potential cumulative population dose to the surrounding population via the inhalation pathway from the BNL site, for the years 2018 through 2022.
+The total dose to the MEOSI from the inhalation and ingestion pathways in 2022 was estimated to be 5.01 mrem (50.1 μSv).
 In comparison, the DOE limit on dose from all pathways is 100 mrem (1 mSv).
-Furthermore, the EPA regulatory limit for the air pathway is 10 mrem (0.10 mSv).
-The cumulative population dose from airborne emissions was 0.77 personrem (7.7E-3 person-Sv) in 2021.
+The cumulative population dose from airborne emissions was 5.6 personrem (5.6E-2 person-Sv) in 2022.
+There is no current regulatory limit on cumulative population dose.
+However, BNL strives to maintain all dose received as low as reasonably achievable.

-In conclusion, the effective dose from all pathways due to BNL operations in 2021 was well below the DOE and EPA regulatory limits, and the ambient offsite TLD dose was within limits of normal background levels seen at the Laboratory site.
+In conclusion, the effective dose from all pathways due to BNL operations in 2022 was well below the DOE and EPA regulatory limits, and the ambient off-site TLD dose was within limits of normal background levels seen at the Laboratory site.
 The potential dose from drinking water was not estimated because most residents adjacent to the BNL site get their drinking water from the Suffolk County Water Authority rather than private wells.
 To put the potential dose impact into perspective, a comparison was made with estimated doses from other sources of radiation.
-The annual dose from all-natural background sources and radon in the United States is approximately 311 mrem (3.11 mSv).
+The annual dose from all-natural background sources and radon in the United States is approximately 310 mrem (3.10 mSv) (from the Ionizing Radiation Dose Range Chart, Department of Energy Office of Public Radiation Protection).
 A mammogram gives a dose of approximately 250 mrem (2.5 mSv) and a dental x-ray gives a dose of approximately 70 mrem (0.7 mSv) to an individual.
-Therefore, a dose of 3.61 mrem from all environmental pathways from BNL is a minute fraction of the dose from that of several routine diagnostic procedures, as well as natural background radiation.
+Therefore, a dose of 5.01 mrem from all environmental pathways from BNL is a minute fraction of the dose from that of several routine diagnostic procedures, as well as natural background radiation.